-Step 1: To be completed by the Student

-Name: Grade: Date of Request Requested course to DROP: hdraw/fail) will be assigned to o this course.
-Requested course to ADD: Please use the back of this form n to share your reasons for requ uesting this change.
-Step 2: To be completed by th I understand that a WF (with ne Parent hdraw/fail) will be assigned to o this course.
-Date of contact with teacher re garding student's performance and placement.
-(E-mail, phone) After conversations with my st tudent's teacher, I support this request Step 3: To be completed by the ne Teacher Parent Signature Grade to date: Number of a absences from class: Rate on the following scale, 1( low) to 5(high) Completed assignments Requested h elp outside of class Classroom participation Classroom a ittitude Classroom readiness Proper place ement Please use the back of this form n to share any additional inform nation.

-Step 4: Return this completed form to your counselor for administrative review and decision.
+Step 1: To be completed by the Stude nt Name: Grade: Date of Request Requested course to DROP: I understand that a WF (withdraw/f ail) will be assigned to o this gaurea I understand that a WF (withdraw/i an) win be assigned to o this course.
+Requested course to ADD: Please use the back of this form to share re your reasons for requ uesting this change.
+Step 2: To be completed by the Parent I understand that a WF (withdraw/f o this course.
+Date of contact with teacher regarding student's performance and placement.
+(E-mail, phone) After conversations with my student's teacher, I support this request.
+Step 3: To be completed by the Teach ier Parent Signature Grade to date: Number of a absences from class: Rate on the following scale, 1(low) to 5(high) Completed assignments elp outside of class Classroom participation Classroom readiness Classroom a Proper place attitude ement Please use the back of this form to share re any additional inforr nation.
+Step 4: Return this completed form to your counselor for add ministrative review and decision.
+ApprovedNot Approved Administ trator Signature Date Comments: